A recent revitalization of Gastown Vancouver, the city’s oldest neighbourhood, has added some refinement to the mix.

 If Gassy Jack were to take a stroll through Gastown today he’d likely think he’d had one too many whiskies!

-I’ve dusted off all there is to do in Gastown Vancouver and maybe you’re an expert now.
-But I doubt it.
+I’ve dusted off all there is to do in Gastown Vancouver and maybe you’re an expert now – but maybe I missed something.

 If there’s anything else you need to know about Gastown or Vancouver in general don’t be afraid to ask me in the comments below.